Sorabji Resource Site (SRS)

 • V: Video (mentioned before S, when both apply).

-• Exc.: A bullet () in this column designates a recording of an excerpt from a larger work, with details provided in the next column.
-A recording of a single etude from the Études transcendantes (100) (1940-44; 456 pp.) is not considered an excerpt in the present context.
+• Exc.: A bullet () in this column indicates a recording of an excerpt from a larger work, details of which are given in the next column.
+A recording of a single etude from the Études transcendantes (100) (1940-44; 456 pp.) is not considered an excerpt in this context.

-• Comments: Details about the performance, with recording dates given when known.
+• Comments: Performance details, with recording dates when known.

-The list is limited to original performances and thus does not normally include ripped commercial recordings uploaded for the purpose of sharing, usually without the copyright owners’ permission, by people who are often using a pseudonym, whether or not their uploads add the benefit of following the score.
-It aims at including performances uploaded by the performers themselves on their channel or by others when there is a reasonable assurance that the postings have been authorized.
-The inclusion of links does not indicate approval of any aspect of either the performances or the recordings or of the postings’ legal status.
+The list is limited to original performances, and therefore does not normally include ripped commercial recordings that have been uploaded for the purpose of sharing, usually without the permission of the copyright holders, by people who are often use a pseudonym, whether or not their uploads add the benefit of following the score.
+The aim is to include performances uploaded by the performers themselves on their channel, or by others, when there is a reasonable assurance that the postings have been authorized.
+The inclusion of links does not imply endorsement of any aspect of either the performances or the recordings or of the legal status of the postings.
 Performances by non-professionals and sound files may or may not be listed.

-YouTube features several playlists assembled by amateurs of Sorabji’s music and linking to files uploaded by others.
+YouTube has several playlists compiled by amateurs of Sorabji’s music and links to files uploaded by others.

-Searches on Sorabji’s name with YouTube’s search engine are not entirely reliable since they return many more links than expected, with several duplicates, and all the more so as one loads successive pages.
+Searches on Sorabji’s name using YouTube’s search engine are not entirely reliable, as they return many more links than expected, with several duplicates, and all the more so as one loads successive pages.
 Extracting the gems is far from easy.
-Recent uploads can be located easily by searching in reverse chronological order.
+Recent uploads can be easily found by searching in reverse chronological order.

 See also the section “Performances” on page Archival Audio and Video Recordings.

-See also a playlist of all Eric Xi Xin Liang's Sorabji recordings (earliest one published on 16 January 2021), and one of his recordings of Opus clavicembalisticum (earliest one published on 25 April 2022).
+See also a playlist of all Eric Xi Xin Liang's Sorabji recordings (earliest one published on 16 January 2021), and one of his recordings of Opus clavicembalisticum (earliest one published on 25 April 2022), as well as a contrapuntal analysis of all the fugues consisting of a version of the score limited to the fugues, with coloured stripes following each part containing subjects and countersubjects in all their transformations (published on IMSLP on 1 May 2023).

 Click on a column heading to sort, then shift-click on other headings to sort on multiple columns.